-“Fernandez Augustin Navaro… Navaro… Haven’t I met you once, young man?” he asked.
+“Fernandez Augustin Navaro.
+Navaro.
+Haven’t I met you once before, young man?” he asked.

 The rest of the day was foggy.
 I don’t even remember what question I asked, it must have been about him winning the Prix International, not sure.
 And maybe not important.
 No, not important at all.

-1970.
-I was steadily climbing on a steep ladder of moderate career success, after years of having been pent-up by my own lack of direction.
-I was a young somewhat promising journalist in one of London’s tabloid newspapers.
-Every week my name was featured on the second page alongside with scandalous celebrity chronicles.
-My paycheck was decent enough for a small studio flat by the Manchester Square.
-You could say I became something more than an average.
-Or at least that is what I kept saying to myself.
+And there I was – a somewhat-promising journalist in one of London’s somewhat-scandalous tabloid newspapers.
+Every week my name was featured on the second page alongside with celebrity chronicles and vile rumors.
+My paycheck was decent enough for a small studio flat by Manchester Square.
+After years of having been pent-up by directionless studies, you could say I became something more than an average.
+Or at least that is what I believed.

-That day (it was early October, arguably the best season in London) opened as usual.
-I ate my chic breakfast consisting of two scrambled eggs, ham, toast and dark roast coffee at Barrymore’s Diner and was ready to stride to the office.
-It was shortly after 8am, and I was in no hurry.
-This was going to be a pleasant breezy walk.
+That day (it was early October, arguably the best season in London) began as usual.
+I ate my chic breakfast consisting of two scrambled eggs, ham, toast, and dark roast coffee at Barrymore’s Diner and was ready for a pleasant walk to the office.
+It was shortly after 8 am, and I was in no hurry.

-The way he looked at me, that gloomy frown of his that made me think of a line from Oscar Wilde, “that fellow’s got to swing”.
-There certainly was something outer worldly about that “fellow”.
+The way he looked at me, that gloomy frown that made me think of a line from Oscar Wilde, “that fellow’s got to swing.”
+There certainly was something outer worldly about that “fellow.”

-His eyes, as if carved from a rock below his forehead were mercilessly drilling thousands of tiny holes throughout my entire body.
-I did not want to look.
-But I had to.
+His eyes, as if carved from a rock below his forehead were mercilessly drilling thousands of tiny holes through me.
 I added pace.
 As I turned back one last time, I noticed him slowly walking towards me.
 Past the gates of the square, onto the street, paying no attention to screeching tires of honking cars.
 Walking right towards me.

 He’s just a bum.
 No, he is not.

 Just another one of those unwashed hippies.
-No, no.
+No, no, run run run!

 George Street was empty like in post-war bombed quarters.
 I could hear my brisk footsteps.
 Or was it the drubbing of my aorta against the chest?
 He was catching up.